mcandre/unmake/WARNINGS.md

 # Undefined Behavior (UB)

-Linter warnings concerning UB level portability issues tend to carry higher risk than other warnings.
+Linter warnings concerning UB level portability issues tend to carry **higher** risk compared to other warnings.
 This is a consequence of the POSIX standard not specifying any particular error handling (or error detection) semantic for make implementations to follow.

 In the case of UB, a makefile may trigger an error message during certain project builds, silently skip processing, corrupt files, segfault, fire missiles, and/or any number of undefined behaviors.